pkcinna01/solar-web-service/README.md

 ## Motivation

-This project efficiently manages fans for cooling epever solar charge controllers and the structure they are housed in.
+This project manages fans for cooling epever solar charge controllers and the structure they are housed in.
 It provides hooks for external applications to manage fans and temperatures or let the Arduino app do it.